How to Secure Apache2 with Let’s Encrypt on Ubuntu 22.04

 sudo systemctl reload apache2

-Step 4: Validating the Automatic Renewal
+Step 9.
+Automatic Renewal

 By default, Certbot automatically creates a cron job that renews any expiring certificates.
 To confirm that the automatic renewal is set up correctly, run command: